The following are a collection of questions we’ve received from CREST users.

 If you have a question you’d like answered, please contact us.

-To report a problem, go to the CREST website, and enter make a trouble report.
-Fill in the fields and hit send.
+To report a problem, go to the CREST website and from the menu navigate to the “User Resources” tab and onto “Help Desk”.
 For any urgent problem that requires immediate attention, staff can be reached 24/7 at 250.995.5199.

 Yes.
 If you are travelling outside of the CRD or CREST coverage area, it’s best to turn off your radio or turn it to a conventional radio channel (if available) to prevent affecting your agency’s communications while away.